mavryk-network/ledger-app-mavryk-wallet/app/docs/apdu.md

   responsibility of signing blocks and consensus-related operations to another account.
 Note that consensus keys cannot be BLS public keys.
-- The `Origination` operation is used to originate, that is to deploy, smart contracts in the Tezos blockchain.
+- The `Origination` operation is used to originate, that is to deploy, smart contracts in the Mavryk blockchain.
 - The `Set_deposits_limit` operation enables delegates to adjust the amount of stake a delegate has locked in bonds.
 - The `Increase_paid_storage` operation allows a sender to increase